6 Reasons You're Tired All the Time (That Have Nothing to Do With Sleep)

-Another caveat: If your energy fades within a few hours, you might be tempted to reach for another cup--which not only continues this cycle, but could disrupt your sleep without your realising.
+Another caveat: If your energy fades within a few hours, you might be tempted to reach for another cup—which not only continues this cycle but could disrupt your sleep without your realising.
 The solution?
-Try to stick with just a cup or two first thing in the morning, and at the very least, cut yourself off by noon.
-Also consider making your daily brew bulletproof-style: By mixing in a fat like grass-fed butter or coconut oil, your body digests the caffeine more slowly, giving you a more sustained energy burn throughout the day.
+Try to stick with just a cup or two first thing in the morning, and, at the very least, cut yourself off by noon.
+Also consider making your daily brew bulletproof-style: If you mix a fat like grass-fed butter or coconut oil into your coffee, your body digests the caffeine more slowly, giving you a more sustained energy burn throughout the day.
 A cup of quality matcha also has a similar effect.

 There are a few ways to tackle this, primarily by ironing out any daily tensions in your life (more on that in a minute).
 But one thing I've found that really works for me is taking adaptogenic herbs, which help regulate and balance the body's natural stress response on a pretty powerful level.
 Maca is one of these foods, and just taking a teaspoon twice a day has seriously done wonders for my energy.